relevance/relevance_rails/README.md

 Supported Ruby Versions
 -----------------------

-Currently both Ruby 1.9.2 and REE 1.8.7 are supported via RVM.
-By default relevance_rails configures your Rails app (and Chef provisioning scripts) to rely on Ruby 1.9.2 unless you invoke the relevance_rails executable using REE 1.8.7.
+Currently both Ruby 1.9.x and REE 1.8.7 are supported via RVM.  relevance_rails configures your Rails app (and Chef provisioning scripts) to require the version of Ruby you used to invoke the relevance_rails executable.

 Supported Databases
 -------------------